 The Newman's Own food line, launched with writer A.E.
 Hotchner in 1982, is just one facet of this talented, generous, committed, opinionated and irresistibly handsome actor.

-Paul Newman, son of a Jewish sporting goods store owner and a Catholic mother who practiced Christian Science, was born Jan.
+Newman, son of a Jewish sporting goods store owner and a Catholic mother who practiced Christian Science, was born Jan.
 26, 1925 in Shaker Heights, Ohio.
 He went on to win accolades for every aspect of his career and life.

 As an actor, he was nominated nine times for an Academy Award and finally won for playing the aging pool shark Fast Eddie Felson in The Color of Money (1986), a role he first played in 1961's The Hustler.
 Newman earned his first Tony nomination for his role in the 2003 Broadway revival of Our Town, and an Emmy nomination for the televised presentation of the play on PBS/Showtime.
 He won an Emmy in 2005 for the miniseries Empire Falls, his last onscreen role.

 As a race car driver, Newman won several Sports Club of America national championships.
-As an entrepreneur and co-founder of Newman’s Own – among other generous endeavors – he was awarded the Jean Hersholt Humanitarian Award in 1994 by the Academy of Motion Picture Arts and Sciences for his philanthropic work.
-According to the Newman's Own web site, the foundation has given more than $350 million to charities.
+As an entrepreneur and co-founder of Newman's Own – among other generous endeavors – he was awarded the Jean Hersholt Humanitarian Award in 1994 by the Academy of Motion Picture Arts and Sciences for his philanthropic work.
+According to the Newman's Own website, the foundation has given more than $350 million to charities.
 One of Newman's personal projects, The Hole in the Wall Gang Camp in Connecticut for seriously ill children (named for the gang in Butch Cassidy and the Sundance Kid), is celebrating its 25th year.
 There are now 30 camps and programs in the United States and worldwide.

-Newman briefly attended Ohio University, then completed a degree in English at Kenyon College at age 24 after serving in the U.S. Navy.
+Newman briefly attended Ohio University, then completed his degree at Kenyon College at age 24 after serving in the U.S. Navy.
 He had joined the Navy hoping to become a pilot, but those blue eyes betrayed him – he was color blind – and he became a gunner and radioman instead.
 Newman attended the Yale School of Drama and in 1951 moved to New York, where he joined the Actors Studio.